Basics of Organic Chemistry

 Basic Concepts

 The reactivity of organic molecules is determined by their structure, composition, and the presence of other molecules.
-Organic molecules can react with each other in a variety of ways, including substitution, addition, elimination, and rearrangement reactions.
+Reactions include substitution, addition, elimination, and rearrangement.

 Equipment and Techniques